 This is by dry sump system.
 Oil feeds, by gravity, from the oil tank to the pump in the crankcase.
 The pump forces oil to various parts, which then drains to the bottom of crankcase sump.
 The pump then returns oil to the tank.
-This process is continuous while the engine is revolving.
-The pump is designed to return more oil to the tank than it can force into the engine.
-Therefore the crankcase sump is kept clear of excess oil.
+This process is continuous while the engine Is revolving.
+The pump is so designed that it has a greater capacity on the return side to that on the delivery side to ensure that all oil is extracted from the crankcase.
 A felt cartridge filter, in the oil tank, removes foreign matter collected by the oil in its passage through the engine.
 A metal gauze strainer is fitted to the oil feed pipe in the oil tank to prevent pieces of fluff, etc., which may find their way into the tank when replenishing, from entering the oil pump.
-(See Illustration 4.)
+(See Illustration 3.)